 - Drawing a straight line from your property to the area of contamination How far is the boundary from your building and how far from the boundary to the nearest area of contamination on your neighbours land.

 - If Japanese Knotweed contamination is on a neighbour’s property you may need to discuss the contamination with the neighbour and point out their responsibilities to control Japanese Knotweed on their land.
 You may need to ask them to treat their contamination and you need to ensure they are using a competent contractor.
 We cannot treat JK on neighbouring land unless you or your neighbour agrees to pay or allows you to pay to treat the neighbours land and we must also have the neighbour’s permission.

-If you have any problems answering these questions please do not hesitate to call us and we can go through them with you.
+If you have any problems answering the questions required for the free assessment, please do not hesitate to call us and we can go through them with you.